Paint thinner is one essential item you will use whenever you want to paint the walls or furniture in your home.

 If required, you can get these approved plastic containers in the paint store or a hardware store for packaging.

-Will paint thinner evaporate if left opened?
+Will paint thinner evaporate if left open?

 Yes, most paint thinners are highly volatile.